OSU-IAM/ansible-midpoint/README.md

 An ansible playbook for midPoint Identity and Access Management

-Starting with midPoint 3.7+, standalone deployment via Spring Boot and embedded Tomcat is now supported.
-This playbook supports both the standalone and warfile methods of deployment.
+Starting with midPoint 3.7+, standalone deployment via Spring Boot and embedded Tomcat is the preferred method of deployment.
+The warfile method of deployment is deprecated and will not be supported going forward.
 See the **Configuration** section for details.

 ## Requirements

-* Ansible 2.4+
+* Ansible 2.5+
 * The target system must be running RedHat/CentOS

 ## Configuration